stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-Yeah, and you assume that they, they muddle along together.
+Yeah, and you assume that, you know, they muddle along together.

 #### BEN